PM5544/fullScreen/README.md

 * fullScreenElement:  undefined or the current element which is fullScreen
 * fullScreenEnabled:  boolean indicating support in the current browser
 * fullScreen:         boolean value indicating if an elmeent is fullScreen or not

+When using the default classNames and id you don't have to have a global object so you could also delete the var = fullScreen part from the beginning of the script.

 known issues
 =========